FGA Notes @11G

 Here is an excerpt form the documentation:

-procedures use this value to determine how to purge audit records.
-The timing begins when you run the DBMS_AUDIT_MGMT.INIT_CLEANUP
+DEFAULT_CLEANUP_INTERVAL: Specify the desired default hourly purge interval (for example, 12 for every 12 hours).
+The DBMS_AUDIT_MGMT procedures use this value to determine how to purge audit records.
+The timing begins when you run the DBMS_AUDIT_MGMT.INIT_CLEANUP procedure.
+To update this value later, set the DBMS_AUDIT_MGMT.CLEAN_UP_INTERVAL property of the DBMS_AUDIT_MGMT.SET_AUDIT_TRAIL_PROPERTY procedure.

-setting must indicate the frequency in which DBMS_AUDIT_MGMT.CLEAN_AUDIT_TRAIL
+The DEFAULT_CLEANUP_INTERVAL setting must indicate the frequency in which DBMS_AUDIT_MGMT.CLEAN_AUDIT_TRAIL

 is called.
 If you are uncertain about the frequency, set it to an

 approximate value.
-You can change this value later on by using the DBMS_AUDIT_MGMT.SET_AUDIT_TRAIL_PROPERTY
+You can change this value later on by using the DBMS_AUDIT_MGMT.SET_AUDIT_TRAIL_PROPERTY procedure.BEGIN

 DBMS_AUDIT_MGMT.INIT_CLEANUP(

-AUDIT_TRAIL_TYPE => DBMS_AUDIT_MGMT.AUDIT_TRAIL_ALL
+AUDIT_TRAIL_TYPE => DBMS_AUDIT_MGMT.AUDIT_TRAIL_ALL,

 DEFAULT_CLEANUP_INTERVAL => 48 );